Shriii19/BuildEase/README.md

    ```

 3. **Launch the website**:
-   - Open `index.html` in your web browser, or
+   - Open `index.html` in your web browser,
-   - Use a local server (recommended):
-     ```bash
-     # Using Python
-     python -m http.server 3000

-     # Using Node.js (if you have live-server installed)
-     npx live-server
+   -
      # Using VS Code Live Server extension
      Right-click on index.html → "Open with Live Server"
      ```